Thursday, December 16, 2010

 “Are you a healer?”

-“No” she put in “no. I am just a simple woman who spins wool from my father’s sheep into yarn to make warm clothes for winter.
+“No” she put in “no. I am just a simple woman who tends to the house for my father.
 I have someone at home who is very ill with the Midas Touch.”

 “The Midas Touch?”